 I wouldn't recommend using a 3D printed board to hold electronics that can raise temperature or that need to do things with electric currents.
 Since I only needed to hold tactile push buttons, I decided give this technique a try.
 The main advantage of doing it this way is that it's an ultra fast way of prototyping a board.

 There is another advantage: you can work with crazy shapes, like I did with the parts that hold the shoulder buttons or where I inserted the fan.
 The problem is, I'm limiting the people who build this console to 3D print the board just because of those unique shapes.
 What I learned in the process is that by using the right components for the right circumstances I'll be able to design a proper standard PCB.
-For example, I'm working on using 90-degrees tactile buttons for the shoulder.
+For example, I've switched to use 90-degree tactile buttons for the shoulders and triggers.

 Step 5.
 Wire and assemble.

-2. Glue the shoulder pieces to the main piece with super glue.
-The end result should look like this:
+- Attach the 6 battery brackets to the main piece with super glue.

-3. Insert the push buttons into the frame.
-Put the squishy buttons on the d-pad and ABXY buttons.
-Put the non-squishy buttons on the rest.
-The buttons should stay tight in place.
-Play around with the layers thickness on the slicer if that's not the case.
+- Insert the push buttons into the frame.
+Put 4 90-degree buttons on the shoulders and triggers, and 10 normal buttons on the rest.
+The buttons should stay tight-ish in place.
+If that's not the case, reprint the piece playing around with the layers thickness on the slicer.

-6. Attach the Raspberry Pi to the PCB-prototype using (2x) screws on the pins side and (2x) 10mm spacers on the other side.
+- Attach the Raspberry Pi to the PCB-prototype using two screws on the pins side and two 10mm spacers on the other side.

-7. Connect the PiSugar to the Raspberry Pi and secure it to the spacers using 2 screws.
+- Connect the PiSugar to the Raspberry Pi and secure it to the spacers using 2 screws.
 Be sure to connect the battery to the PiSugar first, as there will very little space for the battery wires to fit.
-Don't worry if the wires seem pressed against the Raspberry Pi; this is ok and won't cause any damage to the components.

-8. Connect the Raspberry Pi to the display.
-Any display will need to get power from USB, and data from HDMI.
-The one I'm using came with PCB-based connectors that fit different models of Raspberry Pi without wasting space:
+- Connect the Raspberry Pi to the display.
+Any screen will need to get power from USB and video/audio through HDMI.
+I'm using these PCB-based connectors that came with the display:

 06. Case